RxSwiftCommunity/RxGRDB/README.md

 **There are several diff algorithms**: you'll have to pick the one that suits your needs.

-RxGRDB itself ships with a single diff algorithm, which computes the lists of inserted, updated, and deleted elements between two record arrays.
-This algorithm is well suited for unordered collections, such as annotations in a map view.
+RxGRDB itself ships with diff algorithm which computes the inserted, updated, and deleted elements between two record arrays.
+This algorithm is well suited for collections whose order does not matter, such as annotations in a map view.
 See [`rx.primaryKeySortedDiff`](#typedrequestrxprimarykeysorteddiffininitialelements).

 For other diff algorithms, we advise you to have a look to [Differ](https://github.com/tonyarnold/Differ), [Dwifft](https://github.com/jflinter/Dwifft), or your favorite diffing library.
 RxGRDB ships with a [demo application](Documentation/RxGRDBDemo) that uses Differ in order to animate the content of a table view.